-Take a flightseeing trip over Kluane National Park
+2. Take a winter flightseeing trip over Kluane National Park

 Once you’re up in the air you’ll be awestruck by the size, beauty and emptiness of the park.
 If you sign on for the 90 minute flight, not only will you see Mount Logan, the highest peak in Canada, but another 16 of Canada’s highest 20 peaks and some of the most impressive glaciers on the planet.

-Spend a night or two at Inn on the Lake
+8. Spend a night or two at Inn on the Lake near Whitehorse in winter